Professor Paul Kay

 Research interests

-My research investigates the impacts of human activity on water quality and I have foucssed on the occurence, fate and effects of emerging contaminants such as microplastics and pharmaceuticals.
-My work has also covered more traditional pollutants such as nutrients in agricultural catchments and I have undertaken a number of projects looking at Catchment Sensitive Farming.
-I have also studied the impacts of dams on water quality and biology and, in the uplands, the effects of moorland management.
+My research investigates the impacts of human activity on water quality and I have foucssed on the occurence, fate and effects of emerging contaminants such as microplastics and pharmaceuticals as well as more traditional pollutants including nutrients and metals.
+I have mainly looked at agriculture and sewage discharges as sources of these pollutants.
 Some current projects are listed below:

 CoI